AVERGNET/DIYnamo/ARCHITECTURE.md

 **Read repair uses write-if-newer, not unconditional put.** The receiving node's `/internal/kv-versioned` endpoint calls `put_if_newer`, which only writes if the incoming timestamp exceeds the stored one.
 This prevents a stale repair that was delayed in-flight from overwriting a newer external write that arrived in the interim.

 **UUID-change detection replaces explicit join events for reconciliation.** The `HandoffTask` treats any UUID change (new value or first appearance) as a signal to push the full key range for that node.
 This handles both new nodes joining and nodes that restarted with empty storage, without requiring explicit "I lost my data" signalling.

+**Designated-sender reconciliation avoids thundering herd.** When a node rejoins, every peer would naively push all keys whose preference list includes the returner — N-1 concurrent full-store scans hitting the recovering node simultaneously.
+Instead, each node independently computes whether it is the designated sender for each key: the first node in that key's preference list (excluding the returner) that appears in the online membership snapshot taken at task start.
+In the common case exactly one node pushes each key.
+If the primary is offline but gossip hasn't converged yet, the secondary may incorrectly defer — this bounded stale-view window is covered by read repair on the next quorum read.

+**Reconciliation tasks are abort-and-respawn, not queued.** `active_reconciliations` maps each node ID to its running reconciliation `JoinHandle`.
+A double-restart (node C changes UUID twice in rapid succession) aborts the first reconciliation task at its next await point and starts a fresh one.
+Keys already pushed by the aborted task are safe: `put_if_newer` on the receiver is idempotent and the new task will push the remainder.

 **Any node can coordinate.** There is no dedicated coordinator role. `server.rs` wraps `ReplicatedStore` directly, so whichever node receives the client request coordinates that operation.
 This matches Dynamo's design more closely than the seed-only alternative.